 22.8 lbs.
 (10.33 kg) 40C or 50C

 24.2 lbs.
 (10.97 kg) 37DC

 |Muzzle Velocity||All except ASW: 2,789 to 2,805 fps (850 to 855 mps)

 |Working Pressure||18.4 to 18.5 tons/in2 (2,900 to 2,910 kg/cm2)|

 |Approximate Barrel Life||500 - 600 Rounds|

 |Ammunition stowage per gun||N/A|

-- The propellant charge was in one bag with a 2.1 oz (60 gm) black powder igniter.
+- ^The propellant charge was in a single bag with a 2.1 oz (60 gm) black powder igniter.

 |20 degrees||17,280 yards (15,800 m)|